ErpNetDocs/winclient/introduction/workspace-customization/working-with-panels.md

 The *floating panels* are separate windows and you could position it wherever needed, not taking the regions sizes and positions into account.

-If you would like to take the panel back to the main system’s form, right click the panel name and select Docked.
+If you would like to take the panel back to the main system’s form, right click the panel name and select **Docked**.
 If you save the *View* with *floating panels*, these panels will be floating again when the *View* is open.